Global Header

 There are five major types of ad campaigns you can run with Google Ads as part of your search engine marketing strategy.

 This is the original type of ad campaign and is displayed on Google’s search engine results page with the rest of the results of a search query.
-These ads are usually text-based, and when displayed, they look just like a regular part of the search results.
+These ads are usually text-based and, when displayed, they appear as a regular part of the search results.

-Your ads will be displayed with the organic results when a user’s search queries match the specified keywords for your campaign (if your Ad Rank is high enough for the keywords).
-That applies to Google search results or other websites on the Google Search Network.
+Your ads will be displayed with organic results when a user’s search queries match the specified keywords for your campaign (if your Ad Rank is high enough for the keywords).
+That applies to Google search results or other websites on the Google Search Network

-Search campaign ad types mainly use the PPC model to ensure you only pay when users find your ads useful enough to click on them.
+Search campaign ad types primarily utilize the PPC model, ensuring you only pay when users find your ads useful enough to click on them.

-Display ad campaigns are different because their goal is brand visibility, not clicks.
-So your campaign is usually in a format that attracts visual attention.
+Display ad campaigns differ in that their primary goal is brand visibility, rather than clicks.
+Your campaign is typically in a format that attracts visual attention.

 Google Ads uses its Google Display Network to ensure that ads of this type are visible not just on Google-owned properties but also on millions of other websites and online platforms.
 You can also use demographics and other forms of targeting to control where and how your ads are displayed on the network.